amjack100/gnulinux-tk-website/content/builtins/disown.md

 ---

-`disown` is a bash/sh builtin command used for detaching a job (a background process) from its parent (typically a shell) which is it running on.
-The name `disown` describes the way in which the shell no longer "owns" the specified job.
+`disown` is a bash/sh builtin command used for detaching a job (a background process) from its parent process (typically a shell like bash).
+The name `disown` describes the way in which the shell no longer _owns_ the specified job.

 ## Usage Examples